iamutkarsh23/The-Shoppies/README.md

 ## Features

-### Material-UI
+### React and Material-UI

-The web app is built using [Material UI Components](https://material-ui.com/).
-I used them as they have lots of built-in customizable components and I'm familiar with the library.
+The web app is built using React and [Material UI Components](https://material-ui.com/).
+React perfeclty suited my needs for this challenge and I used Material UI as they have lots of built-in customizable components and I'm familiar with the library.

 // TODO insert image here